onap/vnfrqts-requirements/docs/Chapter8.rst

 ONAP APPC REST API to Ansible Server is documented separately and can be found under ONAP (onap.org).

-\ **Ansible Server – On-boarding Ansible Playbooks **
+**Ansible Server – On-boarding Ansible Playbooks**

 Once playbooks are developed following the guidelines listed in prior section(s), playbooks need to be on-boarded onto Ansible Server(s).
-In the future, they’ll be on-boarded and distributed through ONAP, at least that is the proposed plan, but for now they need to be uploaded manually.
+In the future, they'll be on-boarded and distributed through ONAP, at least that is the proposed plan, but for now they need to be uploaded manually.